wp-plugins/watermark-reloaded/readme.txt

 = Error message says that I don't have GD extension installed =

-Contact your hosting provider and ask him to enable GD extension for your host, because without GD extension you can say good bye to watermarking.
+Contact your hosting provider and ask him to enable GD extension for your host, because without GD extension you won’t be able to watermark your images.

 = Error message says that I don't have FreeType Library =